Paywerk Integration Portal

 <script type="module" async>

-import 'https://merchant.paywerk.co/ui/shop.js'
+import 'https://checkout.paywerk.co/ui/shop.js'

 document.querySelector('paywerk-products').addEventListener('product-selected', function (e) {